WRITING CONTESTS

 Writing "the Fear of Water" dragged me through the mud and made me question everything, but in the end, I loved the process.
 The first draft ended with just over 3400 words.
 I spent an entire day cutting it down to 2000.
 I had many faults with it at the beginning and have made adjustments based on crucial feedback I received in the debriefing phase.

-Note: The original entry remains on the Writing Battle site, however, the expanded and edited version is available here for free.
-At a future time, I may take it down if I decide to submit it to Literary Journals and/or future contests.
+The original story is no longer available on the Writing Battle site, however, the expanded and edited version will be available here for free.
+In the future, I may take it down when submitting to Literary Journals or contests.

 My Poem, "the Current" is the Grand Prize Winner of this challenge achieving not only a unanimous vote from the judging panel but also the popular vote.
 This is a first in Prose.com history per Jeff Stewart, the creator of Prose.